arjenhiemstra/ithowifi/software/NRG_itho_wifi/lib/mongoose/docs/README.md

 - `ca` - Certificate Authority.
 Can be a filename or a string.
 Used to verify a certificate that the other end sends to us.
 If NULL, then certificate checking is disabled
+- `crl` - Certificate Revocation List.
+Can be a filename or a string.
+Used to verify a certificate that the other end sends to us.
+If NULL, then certificate revocation checking is disabled
 - `cert` - Our own certificate.
 Can be a filename, or a string.
 If NULL, then we don't authenticate with the other peer
 - `certkey` - A key for a `cert`.
 Sometimes, a certificate and its key are